yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-09-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-2.md

 ```

 #### prompt.py
-Due to the length of the file content including the previously written prompt, I'll replace it with a link to the source file in the GitHub repository.
+As it includes the content of the prompt we wrote earlier and the file content is quite long, I'll replace it with a link to the source file in the GitHub repository.
 <https://github.com/yunseo-kim/yunseo-kim.github.io/blob/main/tools/prompt.py>

-> In the `prompt.py` file at the above link, `max_tokens` is a variable that specifies the maximum output length separately from the Context window size.
-While the Context window size that can be input at once when using the Claude API is 200k tokens (about 680,000 characters), separately from that, each model has a set maximum output token count, so it's recommended to check the [Anthropic official documentation](https://docs.anthropic.com/en/docs/about-claude/models) before using the API.
-Previous Claude 3 series models could output up to 4096 tokens, and while this wasn't a problem for most posts on this blog based on experiments, for some longer posts with roughly more than 8000 Korean characters, there was an issue where the latter part of the translation was cut off in some output languages as it exceeded 4096 tokens.
-In the case of Claude 3.5 Sonnet, the maximum output token count has doubled to 8192, so there were rarely any problems exceeding this maximum output token count, and in the `prompt.py` of the above GitHub repository, it's set to `max_tokens=8192`.
+> In the `prompt.py` file at the above link, `max_tokens` is a variable that specifies the maximum output length, separate from the Context window size.
+When using the Claude API, you can input up to 200k tokens (about 680,000 characters) in the Context window at once, but separately, each model has a set maximum output token count.
+It's recommended to check this in advance in the [Anthropic official documentation](https://docs.anthropic.com/en/docs/about-claude/models) before using the API.
+The existing Claude 3 series models could output up to 4096 tokens, which was not a problem for most posts in this blog based on experiments, but for some longer posts with more than about 8000 Korean characters, there was an issue where the latter part of the translation was cut off in some output languages due to exceeding 4096 tokens.
+In the case of Claude 3.5 Sonnet, the maximum output token count has doubled to 8192, so there were no problems exceeding this maximum output token count in most cases, and `max_tokens=8192` is specified in the `prompt.py` file in the above GitHub repository.
 {: .prompt-tip }

 #### translate_changes.py